nus-cs2113-AY2021S1/tp/docs/team/ninggggx99.md

     * Managed releases `v1.0` - `v2.0` (2 releases) on GitHub
 - **Documentation:**
     * User Guide:
-        *  Added documentation for the `deadline`, `notes`, `bye`  and `reminder` features.
+        *  Added documentation for the `deadline`, `notes`, `bye` , `view`  and `reminder` features.
         *  Added and maintained command summary with the commands and examples of usage

     * Developer Guide:
         *  Added implementation details for Command Component
-        *  Added implementation details for the `deadline` feature, with a sequence diagram and diagram showing how the program behave at each state
+        *  Added implementation details for the `deadline` feature, with a sequence diagram and diagram showing how the program behave at each state.
+        *  Added implementation details for the `notes` feature, with a sequence diagram and diagram showing how the program behave at each state.
+        *  Added implementation details for the `view` feature, with a sequence diagram and class diagram.
+        *  Added implementation details for the `reminder` feature, with a sequence diagram and class diagram.
+        *  Added implementation details for the `bye` feature, with a sequence diagram.
         *  Added user stories
 - **Community:**
     * Reported bugs and suggestions for other teams [1](https://github.com/ninggggx99/ped/issues)